yuluyan/LuyanSite/content/posts/hugo-tutorial/index.md

   - me

 preview:
   - This will be a series of posts explaining the Hugo static site generator.
-A In this first post, I will cover the basic installation and usage of Hugo.
+A In this first post, I will cover the basic usage of Hugo, as well as some templating.

 tags:
   - Web
 ---

-## Install hugo on server
-{{< highlight script >}}
-apt update
-apt upgrade
-{{< /highlight>}}

-~/.ssh/config
-Host github.com
-  User git
-  IdentityFile /root/.ssh/github_sync
-  IdentitiesOnly yes

-  git clone git@github.com:yuluyan/LuyanSite.git

-  pip install python-dateutil==1.4

-  snap install hugo --channel=extended
+This will be a series of posts explaining the Hugo static site generator.
+A In this first post, I will cover the basic usage of Hugo, as well as some templating.